mervecoskunn/Web-Quiz/README.md

   - [JavaScript](https://www.w3schools.com/js/default.asp) - provides the interactivity.
   - [Wireframe.cc](https://wireframe.cc/) - used to create the wireframes.
   - [Gitpod](https://www.gitpod.io/#get-started) - used to deploy the website.
   - [Github](https://github.com) - used to host and edit the website.
-  - [Chatgpt](https://chat.openai.com/) - Chatgpt was used in the json file to create 56 questions.

 # Testing